 The monochrome option provides a colorless appearance similar to the sidebar icons in Catalina.

-For example, Mail's teal folders compliment the default accent color of blue nicely, but would clash with the red accent.
+For example, Mail's teal folders complement the default accent color of blue nicely, but would clash with a red accent.

 Finally, fixedColor specifies a color that never changes.

 A great example is Mail's VIP folder, which is always a yellow star.

 You can use this feature to distinguish the sections of your sidebar in whatever way makes sense for your app.

 You can also use it to strongly associate a color with a particular item, or use the monochrome option to de-emphasize the secondary groups in your sidebar in order to draw focus towards what's important.

 Next, I'd like to call your attention to the toolbar.

 Toolbars have a brand-new design in Big Sur.